 Then you click pay and electrum displays this window:

 Bitcoin transactions require a fee that is paid to miners.
 The fee slider lets you set a fee based on fee market conditions.
 You can move the fee slider to the left to reduce the fee and to the right to increase the fee.
 The higher the fee you pay the quicker your transaction will confirm.
 If you pause your mouse cursor over the fee slider it’ll give you some useful information about the fee rate.

 The fee is deducted from the wallet balance so the total amount that is spent is the value you put in the amount field plus the fee.
 More information about fees is given here.

 After you’ve filled out the details please double check them to make sure they are right.
 Bitcoin transactions are irreversible so if you make a mistake you can’t get your bitcoins back.

-Once you are sure everything is correct click on the Send button to send the bitcoin.
-You may be asked to confirm the fee and amount you want to send.
-If you’ve set a password on your wallet you’ll be asked to enter that.
+Once you are sure everything is correct enter your password and click on the Send button to send the bitcoin.
 Once it has sent the bitcoins Electrum will display the transaction ID of the payment.
 You can also find the transaction ID on the history tab by right clicking on the relevant transaction and selecting details.